·8 min read

 Don't upload all 5-8 clips in one day.
 Spread them across 1-2 weeks.
 TikTok penalizes accounts that post too much in a short burst (especially new accounts).
 Three posts per week, spaced 48 hours apart, outperforms seven posts on the same day.

 For same-day posting: publish the single best clip immediately while the topic is fresh.
-Schedule the rest at optimal times throughout the following week.
+Schedule the rest throughout the following week.

 TikTok-Specific Optimization for Repurposed Content